-Welcome to the sixth annual Near-Space Balloon Competition!
+Welcome to the 7th annual Near-Space Balloon Competition!

-Call for 2017 NSBC Proposals will be out late August
+Call for 2017 NSBC Proposals have been released

-All 2016 NSBC teams must investigate this year’s objective:
+All 2017 NSBC teams must investigate this year’s focus:

 Sponsored and Organized by the NDSGC